A Message from Van K. Tharp About His Peak Performance Home Study Course

 Dear Traders and Investors,

 Many students want to know, what is the best possible step I can take to expand my understanding of the best trading practices.
 By far, my recommendation is my Peak Performance Home Study Course.
-At $795 my students tell us over and over what a bargain it is when compared to the many thousands of dollars the knowledge gained from the course saved them in trading mistakes.

 But for many, there is a lack of understanding of exactly what the Peak Performance Home Study is about.
 So today I want to share with you this excerpt from the course.
 I think it will help shed some light on how you can benefit from this course.